Often we receive multiple applications for one dog. We prioritize visits with the best match family.

 All fees must be paid in full on Adoption Day.
 Because a pet can require unexpected veterinary care, it is important that adopters are able to pay for these expenses as they happen.

 You can send a cheque made out to "Animalert" and receive a tax receipt (for donations over $10) in the mail.

 Did you know that you can also donate online through CanadaHelps.org.

 Please contact us if you have any questions.

-We respect the time you've taken to fill it out so we try to do it as quickly as possible.
+We respect the time you've taken to fill it out so we try to do it as quickly as possible for selected applicants (not every applicant).
 However, we are all volunteers so we appreciate your patience with us.
 Sometimes we receive several applications on the same pets and many applications come in when we post information on new pets.